xasterKies/rune/README.md

 # rune
-rune: A proof of concept programming language
+rune: A minimal proof of concept bytecode programming language